lightmotive/ankiTypebox/README.md

 #### This add-on's output when answered incorrectly

-This layout enables a user to focus on what's incorrect, including adjacent ~~incorrect~~correct values to speed up learning.
+This layout enables a user to focus on what's incorrect and missing in a single view to speed up learning, including adjacent ~~incorrect~~correct values.

 ![Incorrect Answer, Semantic Diff Output](readme/incorrect-answer-dmp-output.png)